 Sandy Heath transmitter : graph of its transmissions against the gain curves of the aerials we recommend for it

 Sandy’s channels in relation to the UHF TV band and the gain curves of the aerials

 we recommend for it.

 Also see other relevant K group curves.

-Note that for sites in particularly poor signal areas only MUX 6 is outside the A group (excluding the "temporary" MUXES 7 and 8), and the benefits of using an A group are obvious from the above graph, in which case we'd recommend :
+Note that for sites in particularly poor signal areas only MUX 6 is outside the A group, and the benefits of using an A group are obvious from the above graph, in which case we'd recommend :

 Sandy Heath transmitter’s channel allocations

 The guide below also includes the same information for some of the other transmitters in Sandy’s coverage area, namely Crystal Palace, Sudbury, Tacolneston, Belmont, Waltham, Sutton Coldfield, Oxford, Hemel Hempstead and Hertford.
 The channel allocation guides can be very useful in the diagnosis of co-channel interference problems and can also be invaluable if you are trying to find a spare channel for a modulated output (e.g. for a Sky box or CCTV system) to be added to your TV setup/distribution system without suffering from co-channel.
 Those situated to the north and/or west of Sandy may find that during certain weather condition they can suffer from additional co-channel interference as their aerials are pointing towards the continent.